open-source-labs/SeeQR-Web/README.md

 One of the key features of SeeQR is to compare the efficiency of executing user-inputted queries.
 The SeeQR web app allows for you to see and compare the runtimes for each query you've tracked.

 <b>Database Architecture</b><br/>
 As of right now, the SeeQR web app allows for one database to be inputted and queried.
-We intend to add functionality
+We intend to add functionality for multiple schemas to be added for comparison purposes at a later time.

 <b>Session-based Result Caching</b><br/>
 The outcome results from each query, both retrieved data and analytics, are stored in the application’s state, which can be viewed and compared in table and visualizer formats.
 Note that these results’ persistence is session-based and will be cleared upon quitting the application.